 What surprised you most about the adoption process?

-I was surprised the most by how thorough the screening process is, as well as the fact that my ex was able to look through different couples profiles, and pick who she thought would be the best fit for our daughter.
+I was surprised the most by how thorough the screening process is.
+I was also surprised by the fact that my ex was able to look through different couples profiles and pick who she thought would be the best fit for our daughter.

 Looking back, what do you wish you had known then that you know today?

 Looking back now, I wish that I had known that the whole process is, and continues to be an emotional one.
-Before adoption, I had looked at as an out for people that either didn’t want to be parents, weren’t ready for it, or were basically dead beat parents that never cared for their child to begin with.
+Before adoption, I had looked at it as an out for people that either didn’t want to be parents, weren’t ready for it, or were basically deadbeat parents that never cared for their child to begin with.